Table of Contents

 What do they do?

-• Seek clarification or additional approval from the competent authority when the company has to deal with tax-related matters
+• Seek clarification or additional approval from the IRD when dealing with complex or exceptional tax matters.

 What do they do?

-• Produce, publish, and distribute the company accounts and reports
+• Prepare and distribute company accounts and annual financial statements.

 Arranging the company meetings